stopthatastronaut/poshdotenv/readme.md

 # DotEnv

 A simple PowerShell module enabling loading of `.env` files into a PowerShell session.
 Takes inspiration from the node norm of [env files](https://www.freecodecamp.org/news/nodejs-custom-env-files-in-your-apps-fa7b3e67abe1/).
-It sinply picks up your key value pairs from `.env`, and loads them into transient environment variables.
+It simply picks up your key value pairs from `.env`, and loads them into transient environment variables.
 They can be optionally cleaned up at the end of the session, or the session can just be destroyed.

 ## How To Use